-• The Division Chief of Fire is responsible for maintenance of skills and certification of all fire department personnel.
+• The Assistant Chief oversees the management of the section, ensures quality control and compliance, advises on program development and strategic guidance, and works with local, state, and regional partners to ensure the sustainability and relevancy of programs, The Assistant Chief is responsible for maintenance of skills and certification of all fire department personnel.
 Develops strategies for ISO compliance, supports Battalion Chiefs and company officers with station training programs, and coordinates and delivers training on vehicle extrication, multi-company drills, wildland safety, and new employee orientation.

 • The Division Chief of EMS monitors trends in EMS, advises on best practices, delivers training and ensures quality control and compliance with EMS standards, works with local, regional, and state partners to ensure our EMS programs align with cutting edge practices.